reimagined/resolve/new-readme.md

 ### <a name="installation">Installation</a>

 The [create-resolve-app](packages/create-resolve-app) package is used to create a **reSolve**-based application.
 You can use it to get one of the examples, or make an empty application.
 By default, `create-resolve-app` generates an empty [Hello World](https://github.com/reimagined/resolve/tree/master/examples/hello-world) application.
-You can start working on your new **reSolve** application in **2 minutes**.
+You can start working on your new **reSolve** application in just<!--sic--> **2 minutes**!

 <p align="center"><img src="https://github.com/reimagined/resolve/blob/feature/new_readme/readme-installation.gif"></p>